esnet/iperf/_sources/dev.txt

     git push --tags     # Push the new tag to the GitHub repo ./make_release tar  # create tarball and compute SHA256 hash

-   Doing the above steps on CentOS 6 (with its somewhat older autotools / libtools suite) is preferred; newer systems generate ``configure`` and ``Makefile`` scripts that tend to rebuild themselves rather frequently.
-It might be possible to address this problem (and graduate to newer autotools) by using ``AC_MAINTAINER_MODE`` but there's a fair amount of religion associated with this.
+   These steps should be done on a platform with a relatively recent version of autotools / libtools.
+Examples are MacOS / MacPorts or FreeBSD.
+The versions of these tools in CentOS 6 are somewhat older and probably should be avoided.

 4. Stage the tarball (and a file containing the SHA256 hash) to the download site.
 Currently this is located on ``stats.es.net``.